The Heart of the Forest is a hive of industry where visitors can learn about the people who work behind the scenes to make the New Forest thrive.

 The Friends of the Forest is one of the world’s oldest conservation organisations.

-The New Forest Heritage Centre aims to further conserve and protect the New Forest for the benefit of the public.
-Educating, informing and illustrating the history of the forest and its environment.
+The New Forest Ninth Centenary Trust claims to further conserve and protect the New Forest for the benefit of the public, by educating, informing and illustrating the history of the forest and its environment.

 The New Forest Carriage Driving for the Disabled provides adult disabled people with the opportunity to carriage drive in order to benefit their health and well being, operating within the New Forest National Park and surrounding areas.